wcatron/Standardized-Lecture-Notes-Project/README.md

 - Subject

 #### Format of Note Repos
-*notes.txt* file which contains all the notes for the class.\n *images/* folder which contains any images linked to from the notes file. \n *.sln* file containing the data subject, year, class and other information related to the class and notes such as professor, course description, note taker.
+*notes.txt* file which contains all the notes for the class. <br/>
+*images/* folder which contains any images linked to from the notes file. <br/>
+*.sln* file containing the data subject, year, class and other information related to the class and notes such as professor, course description, note taker.

 ## Proposals for Data Mining